 John’s research has generated over 50 publications (e.g., refereed articles, books, and book chapters) and more than 100 presentations at national and international conferences.
 His research is cited by over 4,000 scholars and his work honored for its contribution to knowledge in his field by ACPA: College Educator’s International.
 John’s most recent book is Leadership Theory: Cultivating Critical Perspectives.

-John earned his bachelor’s degree in Communications and Spanish from John Carroll University.
-He also holds master’s and doctoral degrees in Counseling and Personnel Services from the University of Maryland, College Park.
-He lives in Chicago with his husband (Trey) and two dogs (Charlie and Bernie).
-In his free time, he is unapologetically nerdy and loves to spend times reading comic books, watching documentaries, and avoiding sports.
+Prior to coming to the Aspen Institute, John reached the rank of full professor in the Higher Education graduate program at Loyola University Chicago, where he taught courses on leadership, human development, and multiculturalism.
+Before that, he worked in leadership education at University of Maryland, College Park, and University of Nevada, Las Vegas.
+John earned his bachelor’s degree from John Carroll University.
+He holds masters and doctoral degrees in Counseling and Personnel Services from the University of Maryland, College Park.
+John is a proud resident of Chicago.
+In his free time, he is unapologetically nerdy and loves to spend time reading comic books, watching documentaries, and avoiding sports.